OpenMusicKontrollers/moony.lv2/README.md

 Whenever you save the Lua source, the plugin will try to just-in-time compile and inject it.
 Potential warnings and errors are reported in the plugin host's log and the UI itself.

-The plugin also embeds a console browser to look up moony's HTML manual directly inside the plugin UI.

-Currently the console browser has to be defined via the environment varialbe *BROWSER*":

-    export BROWSER='elinks'
-    export BROWSER='lynx'
-    export BROWSER='links'

-If no environment variable is defined, the default fallback is 'elinks'.

 On hi-DPI displays, the UI scales automatically if you have set the correct DPI in your ~/.Xresources.